TheRubick/devops-exercises/topics/git/README.md

 ### Scenarios

 <details>
 <summary>You have files in your repository you don't want Git to ever track them.
-What should you be doing to avoid ever tracking them?</summary><br><b>
+What should you be doing to avoid ever tracking them? ✅</summary><br><b>

 Add them to the file `.gitignore`.
 This will make sure these files are never added to staging area.
 </b></details>

 <details>
 <summary>A development team in your organization is using a monorepo and it's became quite big, including hundred thousands of files.
 They say running many git operations is taking a lot of time to run (like git status for example).
-Why does that happen and what can you do in order to help them?</summary><br><b>
+Why does that happen and what can you do in order to help them? ❎ </summary><br><b>

 Many Git operations are related to filesystem state. `git status` for example will run diffs to compare HEAD commit to index and another diff to compare index to working directory.
 As part of these diffs, it would need to run quite a lot of `lstat()` system calls.
 When running on hundred thousands of files, it can take seconds if not minutes.